 Since it is the carrier who is bearing the main risk in complying with the request to deliver cargo without the bill, it is obviously in the carrier's interest to get the maximum possible security included in any Letter of Indemnity, and to get the widest possible scope of any such indemnity.

 In the standard letter recommended by the International Group, there is no limitation as to the amount of any indemnity, or costs arising.

-As I mentioned previously the carrier may face a claim in tort for conversion of the goods.
-If this is the case then there is no contract existing between the claimant and the carrier.
+As mentioned, the carrier may face a claim in tort for conversion of the goods.
+In such a case, there is no contract existing between the claimant and the carrier.
 The carrier cannot rely on any limitations which might be contained in a bill of lading, nor on any of the normal defences.

 The standard P&I Club recommended wording is not limited with respect to time.
 Paragraph four does allow for the indemnity to be terminated, but only after all originals of the bills of lading for the specific goods can be handed over to the carrier.
 It ought to be possible to expedite this in a matter of days, but it has been known for bills of lading to take some years to find their way back to the carrier under such indemnities!

 Some receivers might offer indemnities which contain a clause causing them to expire after 13 months.
 This is based on the idea that any cargo claim should become time-barred, under the Hague Visby Rules, after 12 months.